cisco-open/BLAZE/README.md

 > NOTE: Curently only supports Elasticsearch, ColBERT (unstable)

-The goal of ASKI is to make the lives of data scientists easier, filling in a required-niche.
+The goal of ASKI is to make the lives of data scientists easier, filling-in a required niche.
 ASKI will allow plug-and-play for models, datasets, tasks, and other parameters.
 Users can quickly see how their model performs, identify what works and what doesn't, and compare their model to other models.
+Here's ASKI's current functionalities:

+- Custom Question-Answering (ColBERT, Elasticsearch)
+- - Can use SQUAD texts (ex.
+1973 Oil Crisis) or upload custom files (`.txt` support)
+- - Allows users to enter questions, displays model's output
+- - Gives latency, still need to update accuracy card (bottom right)

+- Solo SQUAD Benchmarking (ColBERT, Elasticsearch)
+- - Can only use SQUAD texts (goes through ALL questions of chosen dataset)
+- - Gives latency (avg time/question, as well as generates real-time graph)
+- - Gives accuracy (num correct, num total, % correct, % progress)
+- - Displays incorrect questions

+- Model Comparison on SQUAD (ColBERT, Elasticsearch)
+- - Goes through all questions of chosen dataset on both models
+- - Gives latency, accuracy, incorrect questions for both
+- - Allows for side-by-side comparison of performance

+> NOTE: Solo SQUAD Benchmarking and Model Comparison are a little unstable.
+Will be fixed in next commit!

-Over the coming weeks, this dashboard will be further fleshed out.
+Over the coming weeks, this dashboard will be further fleshed out with more exciting features 😄.

 &nbsp;&nbsp;

 ![Custom](./auxmedia/custom_qna.PNG)

+&nbsp;&nbsp;

 ![Comparison](./auxmedia/model_comparison.png)